-They crossed the Atlantic to Iceland, Greenland and Vinland.
-To the east they travelled via Russian rivers to the Caspian Sea and via the Black Sea to Constantinople (Byzantium).
-Finds indicate that the Vikings of Borg also travelled far and wide, both on trading expeditions and perhaps also on other types of voyages.
+They crossed the Atlantic to Iceland, Greenland, and Vinland.
+To the east, they travelled via Russian rivers to the Caspian Sea and via the Black Sea to Constantinople (Byzantium).
+Finds indicate that the Vikings of Borg also travelled far and wide, both on trading expeditions and perhaps also on other types of mission.
 The Vikings had coveted wares to trade, a fact that you can learn more about by visiting the museum’s archaeological exhibitions.

 We have two different Viking ships at the museum, in addition to a number of smaller vessels.

 A full-scale replica of the Gokstad Ship (from the 800s) was planned as part of the 'Viking Museum of Borg' project.
 The ship was named “Lofotr” and was completed and launched in the spring of 1992.

 A variety of different assessments lie behind the practical solutions chosen for the ship.
 This led to the Lofotr having a hull made from pine instead of oak.
 As with the Gokstad Ship, Lofotr is a very seaworthy vessel and has won several regattas.
 Lofotr has sunk once, in 1994 at Sommarøy in Troms.
 A possible cause for the accident is the difference between the iron used in today’s nails and that used by the Vikings.
 The bog iron used in the Viking age was more pliable and resistant to rust.
 Lofotr was salvaged and repaired and is used by the museum on a regular basis for a variety of tasks.

 - 2 m of height amidships.

 - 16 seats (16 rowers on either side of the ship).